"I struggle to view myself as anything more than a mother any more"

 If your old professional life feels like distant history, then it's harder to believe in yourself and feel positive about your return to work.
 This not only knocks your confidence but also makes your job search much less effective.
 Many women returning to work after a break find a new job through old and new contacts rather than through advertised roles, so you need to have a ready reply rather than a stumbled mumble when an ex-colleague asks "What are you doing now?"
 And when you do make it to an interview, if your response to the classic "Tell me about yourself" interview question is to spend the majority of the time describing and explaining your career break, you are underselling your past experience and are unlikely to come across as a credible candidate for the job.

-It does take practice.
-Try out your story first with family and friends and get their feedback.
+Telling your story does take practice.
+Try out your narrative first with family and friends and get their feedback.
 Telling and retelling allows you to rework your story until you feel comfortable and convincing.
-Aim for a longer version to answer "Tell me about yourself" or "What are you looking for?" and a short version so you no longer hesitate when someone asks "What do you do?"
+Aim for a longer version to answer "Tell me about yourself" or "What are you looking for?" and a short version so you no longer hesitate when someone asks "So, what do you do?"

 Posted by Julianne (updated June 2018)